Gluten-Free Oat Bread (Oven or Bread Machine!)

 For the full list of ingredients and amounts, please go to the recipe card below.

 • Gluten-Free Flour Blend – I have only personally tested this bread with my homemade gluten-free flour blend.
-One reader tested Cup4Cup and said it worked well.
+I also recently tested Cup4Cup, and it worked well.
 Other blends should work, but I haven’t tested them.
 If you try one, please let me know how it turns out.
 Note: Use a flour blend that works in yeast recipes!
 Every blend has a different starch-to-grain ratio, so expect to adjust the liquid or dry ingredient ratio as needed.
+Read Why Gluten-Free Flour Blends Vary to learn more about this.

 • Active Dry Yeast – Double-check the brand you use is gluten-free.
 Red Star Platinum is NOT gluten-free!
 (Other Red Star yeast is okay.)

-• Baking Powder – I found that using yeast with baking powder improved the lift.
+• Baking Powder – I found that using yeast with a little baking powder helped to improve the rise.

-• Honey or Brown Sugar – This adds a little sweetness.
+• Honey or Brown Sugar – This adds a little sweetness and helps the yeast ferment better.

 How to Make Gluten-Free Oat Bread (Step-By-Step)